Village at Breckenridge Homeowners spend $22 million

 Absolute Bargains in the SkiHome Subdivision

 SkiHome Subdivision is seven single family homes on the Four O'Clock ski run of Peak 8.
-And there are two homes in this ideal location currently for sale at great prices.
-One is just over 10 thousand square feet and the other is just under 10,000.
+Currently, there are two homes in this ideal location that are for sale at great prices.
+One is just over 10 thousand square feet and the other is just under that mark.

 SKI IN & SKI OUT HOME FOR ONLY 280 DOLLARS per Sq FT.17-Ski-Home.jpg

-One at 17 SkiHome Drive was built to be the retirement homes for the builder's parents.
-The original listing prices has been slashed by more than $1,100,000 and is currently offered for $2,260,000.
-Because it was built to be worry-friend for the parents, the appliances, the trim, the details and the fixtures are all high end.
-The front has a 50-year warranty, the boiler is top of the line.
-The interior walls are low maintenance, sound proofed Venetian stucco.
-Huge deck, amazing views and all the extras.
+Because this home was built to be worry-free for the parents, the appliances, the trim, the details and the fixtures are all high end.
+The heating system has a 50-year warranty; the boiler is top of the line.
+The interior walls are low maintenance, sound-proofed Venetian stucco.
+Huge decks with amazing views are just some of the extra bennies.

 The lot alone is easily worth more than $600,000 and there is no way that this house could be built for the price offered.

-The nice thing this time of year is that Montana Linda is open.
+The nice thing this time of year is that Montana Linda is open at all.
 Everyday from 8 am. to 10 pm.

 And the breakfast burritos are great.
-Everything you want in a heuvos rancheros except the beans and a dollar cheaper.
-The homefries are good, the tortillas are fresh (not as fresh as homemade, but fresh) and the green chili is excellent.
-The beans were the red-beige mound that I usually avoid.
-But did I say it clear enough --the green chili is excellent.
+Everything you want in a huevos rancheros except the beans and it's a dollar cheaper.
+The homefries are good, the tortillas are fresh (not as fresh as homemade, but fresh) and did I already say the green chili is excellent?
+The beans are the red-beige mound that I usually avoid.
+But - the green chili is excellent.

 Our server -- the daughter of the team -- offered to smother my burrito in mild or hot, and so, of course, I chose hot, but my guests who want to try everything had both.
 More chopped green chilis were added to mine.
 It was hotter but not less flavorful.
 The breakfast burrito came with green chili inside and smothering the top.

 Montana Linda gives me a shiver of nostalgia.
-I could see a little homesickness on the faces of the old times who usually have their names on the bar stools at the Gold Pan.
-Montana Linda is not too pricey.
-The deck will be awesome this summer.
+I could see a little homesickness for the old Devil's Triangle on the faces of the old timers on the bar stools.

 I'm going back for the promised enchiladas.